Economically Disadvantaged and Bullied

 I do not think that it is any big secret that those of us who are economically disadvantaged can suffer from feelings of worthlessness and substantially higher rates of dropouts.

-Socioeconomic and immigrant status also play a part in bullying, according to the HBSC data on children from Europe and North America.
-In fact, in these regions, socioeconomic status – based on parents’ wealth, occupation and education level – is the most likely predictor of bullying in school: two out of five poor youth are negatively impacted.
+The socioeconomic and immigrant status also play a part in bullying, according to the HBSC data on children from Europe and North America.
+In fact, in these regions, socioeconomic status – based on parents’ wealth, occupation, and education level – is the most likely predictor of bullying in school: two out of five poor youth are negatively impacted.
 This compares to one-quarter of teens from wealthier families.

-Family issues such as coming from a single parent household.
+Family issues such as coming from a single-parent household.
 This is a particularly urgent issue in the black community because of the 74% rate of fatherless families.
-Having a parent who is incarcerated or one who is uninvolved in the family or coming from a foster care situation can also become the subject of a bullies taunting.
+Thus a large percentage of the Black community classifies as economically disadvantaged.
+Having a parent who is incarcerated or one who is uninvolved in the family or coming from a foster care situation can also become the subject of bullies taunting.
 Bullies tend to attack those areas where they know it hurts the most, and so kids from these situations tend to be taunted about their predicament even though the kids do not have any way to change the situation.

 You might also talk to your mom about the way you feel about your clothes.
-You could explain that you understand the importance of being frugal when you shop and suggest some inexpensive alternatives to the stores that she takes you.
+You could explain that you understand that you are economically disadvantaged and how important it is that you have to be frugal when you shop and suggest some inexpensive alternatives to the stores that she takes you.
 There might be some other resale or thrift stores in your area which offer clothes that are more suited to your tastes at a similar price.

 There are many ways to try to help yourself.
-Try to join one of the school club that has the kind of activities that you are interested in.
+Try to join one of the school clubs that have the kind of activities that you are interested in.
 It could be an athletic team or an academic club like the debate team or some other thing that you find interesting.
 You could volunteer at a local charity to help those that are even less fortunate than yourself.
+Yes, there are people who are even less economically disadvantaged than you are.
 That is not a place that you are likely to be made fun of or bullied.
 In fact, I am quite sure they would welcome any help that you could offer.
 I know from personal experience that the feelings you garner are worth more than any amount of money.
 You might actually find a friend or two that would accept you for just exactly who and what you are.
 That is the kind of friend everyone should have at least one of.

 There are so many benefits to having this kind of friend.
 Here are just a few of them.